 As a young schoolmaster Ian taught Tony Blair to read and write.
-Now one of the most recognisable voices in rugby, he also masquerades as a racing expert - owning a share of a string of remarkably slow horses.
-Ian can boast to ghosting the official biography of Richard Burton.
+He went on to become one of the most recognisable voices in rugby for over 40 years, and also masqueraded as a racing expert - owning a share of a string of remarkably slow horses.
+Ian can also boast to ghosting the official biography of Richard Burton.

-Although Ian’s first job was to teach a boy called Tony Blair to read and write, he is now better known as the rugby correspondent on Radio 5 Live.
-In summer he also masquerades as an expert on horseracing, and has owned numerous shares in a succession of very slow horses lacking any sort of ambition.
+Although Ian’s first job was to teach a boy called Tony Blair to read and write, he is now better known as the rugby correspondent on Radio 5 Live and the BBC.
+In summer he’s also masqueraded as an expert on horseracing, and has owned numerous shares in a succession of very slow horses that lacked any sort of ambition.

 Ian’s own rugby career ended with a bad knee injury at the age of 25.
 By that time he had won a blue at Cambridge, played for London Scottish and the Barbarians, and won eight international caps for Scotland - for whom he served as vice captain.

-A prolific writer, Ian Robertson is author or co-author of over 30 books, teaming up with the likes of Gareth Edwards, Bill Beaumont and Andy Irvine.
+A prolific writer, as well as enjoying a spell as a correspondent on The Sunday Timea, Ian is the author or co-author of over 30 books, teaming up with the likes of Gareth Edwards, Bill Beaumont and Andy Irvine.
 He also helped ghost the official biography of Richard Burton, which became a best-seller in over a dozen countries.